 Configuring network line-of-sight

-An edge node must be able to access the HBase services running inside your Cloudera Operational Database (COD).
+An edge node must be able to access the HBase services running inside your CDP Operational Database (COD).
 These services are bound to the private network interfaces.
 Therefore, your edge node must be able to resolve the private IP addresses in your Virtual Private Cloud (VPC).

 - Reuse the subnets created for CDP